atomisthq/docs/docs/user-guide/spring-agent.md

 </repositories>
 ```

-Finally a few properties are added to the `src/main/resources/application.yml` file for your project to identify and describe the application appropriately when the runtime information is sent to your project's Slack channel:
+Finally Atomist adds a few properties to your project's `src/main/resources/application.yml` file that identify and describe the application  when runtime information is sent to your project's Slack channel:

 ```yml
 atomist: